segmentio/segment-docs/src/connections/spec/copilot.md

 ### Message Received

-The Message Received event should be sent when the copilot gives a non-customer response (either text or voice) to something the user asked.
+The Message Received event should be sent when the copilot gives a non-custom response (either text or voice) to something the user asked.

 This event supports the following semantic properties: